udacity/ssl_setup/README.md

+### Develop Coco-web over SSL
+With the addition of student workspaces, any coco-web page using this service will not render unless it is served over SSL.
+Therefore there is a bit more work required to setup the dev environment.

-### set up nginx to read a local cert for https://dev.udacity.com
+#### set up nginx to read a local cert for https://dev.udacity.com
 ```sh
 brew install nginx
       # OSX ships with outdated version of nginx